cantaloupe-project/cantaloupe/README.md

 * Easy to install and get working
 * Pluggable resolvers for filesystem and HTTP sources
 * Pluggable processors to support a wide variety of source image formats
-* Excellent performance possible with (some types of) massive images

 ## What It Doesn't Do

 * Caching.
-The current thinking is that this would add complexity and be made redundant by a caching HTTP proxy, which can do a better job anyway.
+The current thinking is that this would add be made redundant by a caching HTTP proxy, which can do a better job anyway.
+* Write log files.
+This may come in a future version.
+In the meantime, log messages go to standard output.

 # Requirements